MA 422 Mathematical Modeling

 - The course provides the students interested in continuing their education at a graduate level wem with mathematical techniques that certain graduate programs use.

 - The course emphasizes research ideas, not just mastering various techniques or methods.
 These ideas of problem solving are often used in various fields and will be a useful concept for students to acquire.

 - identify a problem and choose an appropriate mathematical model,

 - create a model that adequately describes the problem, using the appropriate technology if necessary,

 - solve the problem using the appropriate technology if necessary,

 - present the results orally, on computer and in a form of a written report.

 Learning outcomesStudents will:

-- acquire knowledge of various mathematical concepts and modeling techniques required for successful application of mathematics;
+- develop understanding of various mathematical concepts and modeling techniques required for successful application of mathematics;

 - be able to model data using the language and techniques of mathematics;